 At trial, the attorney often is speaking to 12 jurors.
 On appeal, it’s typically one judge.
 The difference in approach is dramatic.

 Oftentimes, oral skills matter far less in appellate work.
 Most of the case is made through briefs, motions and filings.
 That’s why successful appellate work requires strong analytical and research skills.
-Because much of the case is made on paper, strong writing abilities are crucial.

 At Burnette Shutt & McDaniel, our appeals attorneys can offer you the complete package of tactical and legal skills.
 We battle with as much determine on appeals as we do at trial.
 We just use a different approach.